How to Make Family Reading Time Special: Ultimate Guide

 What if you tell them the story of Little Red Riding Hood?
 They are entertained, but they also see the danger of wandering off the path and not going straight to grandma’s house: they could be gobbled up!
 You can still follow up this story with a “Go straight there,” and I bet they will remember the message!
 Stories are how ideas come alive and take flight.

-You might wonder why family story time can’t be accomplished by watching TV shows together.
+You might wonder why story time can’t be accomplished by watching TV shows together.
 While TV and movies are also story-based, I would encourage you to choose book-based story time for many reasons.

 Books are mentally better for children